 Here’s the science: the color of any hair is dependent on its internal geometric structure — its so-called hair print — which reflects light in a manner that is unique to each of us.
 Hair color molecules cease to be produced in the follicles when we go grey, but the structure of the hair remains essentially the same, and so Hairprint seeks to reintroduce these molecules directly into shafts, and in so doing, replicating our own signature hair color.
 It contains peroxide, but does not contain PPD / PTD, ammonia, sulphates or artificial preservatives.

 Search ‘beard’ on the Hairprint website to view detailed instructions on its use.
 Encouragingly, the manufacturers acknowledge that beard hair is coarser and requires a slightly different approach to scalp hair.
-The product only works well for black and brown hair.
+The product only works well for originally black and brown hair.

-This is another unique product, as distinct from the rest of the market as Hairprint, and similar in some ways in that the manufacturers claim the product can reinstate your original pre-grey hair colour — but results are not quick.
+Formerly known as Reparex, this is another unique product, as distinct from the rest of the market as Hairprint, and similar in some ways in that the manufacturers claim the product can reinstate your original pre-grey hair colour — but results are not quick.
 It’s a transitionary product, which takes up to a fortnight to work, and you have to use it daily at first.

 How it works is to introduce an enzyme (G-reductase) to remove oxygen from melanin at the root, a natural process which is normally undertaken by an enzyme we produce called catalase which has become lacking in the roots of grey hair.
 In other words, it mimics the process your body uses to keep its hair color.
 It can’t be used on dyed or hennaed hair, however.
 It contains some petrochemical derivatives, glycerin, a silver salt (an anti-dandruff and anti-bacterial), a copper salt and lanolin (to help beat any beard mites which reduce efficacy of the product) and a pine fragrance (contains limonene, coumarin), but no ammonia, peroxide or PPD.